ShulzhenkoPetr/PSC-Pattern-Classification/README.md

-This is def the end
+This branch is aimed at obtaining data from the X20 model and analyzing it